packetsss/Sudoku-Solver/README.md

 # Sudoku-Solver
-A Sudoku Solver using **Python** that solves any Sudoku puzzles in 2 seconds (Most of the puzzles are solved within 0.5 sec regardless of the difficulty).
+A Sudoku Solver using **Python** that solves any Sudoku puzzles in 2 seconds (95% of the puzzles are solved within 0.5 sec regardless of the difficulty).

 Check out my GUI demo video on Youtube: [Click me!](https://www.youtube.com/watch?v=I6yYPYTiE7c)